-- Tim Ferriss, the man who wrote the bible for location independent entrepreneurs the world over, The Four Hour Workweek, no longer lives the lifestyle he espoused in the book.
-He’s more of a millionaire godfather to techies and lifestyle design entrepreneurs who travels from time to time.
-But it can’t be denied that his book helped spark ideas for thousands of businesses, create independent boss-free lifestyles for countless people, and kicked off the whole “lifestyle business” trend.
+- Tim Ferriss, the man who wrote the bible for digital nomadism the world over, The Four Hour Workweek, no longer lives the lifestyle he espoused in the book.
+He’s more of a millionaire godfather to techies and lifestyle design entrepreneurs who likes to travel from time to time.
+But it can’t be denied that his book helped spark ideas for thousands of businesses, create independent boss-free lifestyles for countless people, and kicked off the whole location independent lifestyle business trend.

 - Matthew Karsten, A.K.A. the Expert Vagabond, is a superb blogger and photographer.
 And an all-around nice guy.
 Check out my Older Digital Nomad interview with Matt.

-- Dan Andrews runs the Tropical MBA podcast, one of my favourite travel podcasts.
-In fact, it’s one of the best-produced podcasts on any topic and worth a listen for anyone interested in business.
+- Dan Andrews runs the Tropical MBA podcast, one of my favorite travel podcasts.
+In fact, it’s one of the best-produced shows on any topic and worth a listen for anyone interested in business.
 The focus is on living an independent, travel-filled life by creating your own online business.
-Dan spent years building his business from up and coming nomad destination, The Philippines.
+Dan spent years building his business from up-and-coming nomad destination, The Philippines.

 - The Reddit Digital Nomad page (subReddit) is a lively discussion board for wannabe and current nomads.